 Everything we can call beautiful simply uses geometric rules of composition.
 Use and combine just the basic ones: The Golden Ratio rule, Diagonal method, and the Golden Triangle rule.

 Remember the numbers 1 1 2 3 5 8.
-They represent the Fibonacci numbers, the numerical harmony, which professional food photographers actively use in their work.
+They represent the Fibonacci numbers, the numerical harmony, which professional photographers actively use in their work.
 Some people call it the Fibonacci Spiral rule.
-The point is to 8 “incorporate” a viewer into the photo starting from the bottom or the side and get him/her step-by-step towards the main object in the picture.
+The point is to 8 “incorporate” a viewer into the photo starting from the bottom or the side and get them step-by-step towards the main object in the food photography.

 When doing food styling, arrange objects into the groups that correspond to these numbers: 1 1 2 3 5 8.
 One plate, one spoon, two berries that have accidentally fallen off the plate next to it, a set of two glasses with a bottle of cold drink arranged in a triangle separately, etc.

 No one will argue that a meal is the key element in an image.
 Don’t be afraid to be creative, though.
-Use some props.
+Use some food photography props.
 You can arrange them to add interest to the image.
 These can be flowers, napkins, and other accessories.
-What you want is to find a balance between the props and the dish.
+What you want is to find a balance between the additions and the dish.
 Food must be noticeable.

 Add bright colors to a photograph.
-Any professional food photographer is confident in decorating their dishes using some creative food photography ideas.
+Any professional photographer is confident in decorating their dishes using some creative ideas and food photography tricks.
 A bowl of soup can be sad to look at, but if you garnish it with some herbs, it instantly becomes more attractive.

 However, don’t go over the top.
 Fresh inedible flowers don’t suit a pasta dish, it shows lack of taste and no understanding of culinary principles.

-A professionally looking food photography portfolio is a must for any photographer.
+A professionally looking photography portfolio is a must for any creative.
 You will use it to advertise your skills as a professional food photographer.
-One way to do it is to use social media and share your works on your personal page, but a website is a more professional option.
+One way to do it is to use social media and share your works on your personal page, but a website and food photography blog are more professional options.
+To create one you can turn to WordPress photography themes to fill your future website.

 It will show that you are determined and responsible.
 Below, you can find several outstanding personal websites of professional food photographers, looking at them you will know exactly how your portfolio should look like.